Baltasar Kormákur

-Baltasar Kormákur Baltasarsson is an Icelandic actor, theatre and film director, and film producer.
+Baltasar Kormákur Baltasarsson (born 27 February 1966) is an Icelandic actor, theatre and film director, and film producer.
 He directed the films 101 Reykjavík, The Sea, A Little Trip to Heaven, Contraband, 2 Guns, Everest, Touch, and the TV series Katla.

 Early life and education

 Baltasar Kormákur Baltasarsson was born in Reykjavík, Iceland.
-His father is the Catalan painter Baltasar Samper.
+His father is the Spanish painter Baltasar Samper, and his mother is Kristjana Guðnadóttir Samper.